Products

 By combining the guts to make the first move, the resolve to stay focused, and the persistence to keep the relationship growing, you increase your chances of standing out and building long-term relationships with RIAs.

-With the implementation of the first ever filterable Form ADV Database, Dakota Marketplace offers fast access to Form ADV data, eliminating the need to wade through cumbersome government websites.
+With the implementation of a filterable Form ADV Database, Dakota Marketplace offers fast access to Form ADV data, eliminating the need to wade through cumbersome government websites.
 The platform provides essential insights, including:

-From our extensive database of over 14,500 RIAs, we’ve curated a list of 450 RIAs actively creating feeder funds.
-Targeting these RIAs is even more effective when factoring in custodian relationships – 350 of these RIAs are with Schwab and Fidelity, custodians known for their independence and flexibility in investment decisions.
+From our extensive database of over 22.000 RIAs, we’ve curated a list of over 5,979 wealth manager RIAs who are with Schwab and Fidelity.
+Of these, 361 are actively creating feeder funds.
 Unlike RIAs tied to broker-dealers like LPL or Wells Fargo, Schwab and Fidelity RIAs face fewer restrictions when allocating to alternatives, making them prime candidates for outreach.

 Beyond sales efficiency, feeder funds streamline operations for alternative managers by reducing administrative burdens.
 Instead of managing multiple small accounts, you deal with a single LP, the feeder fund, leading to a more efficient and smoother investment process.

-The value of Dakota Marketplace is clear: it not only gives you access to over 14,000 RIAs, but also enables you to focus on the most strategic opportunities – those actively using feeder funds and supported by accurate, real-time Form ADV data – making your sales efforts more efficient and targeted.
+The value of Dakota Marketplace is clear: it not only gives you access to over 22,000 RIAs, but also enables you to focus on the most strategic opportunities… those actively using feeder funds and supported by accurate, real-time Form ADV data making your sales efforts more efficient and targeted.

-To learn more about Dakota Marketplace for RIAs, start your free trial today!
+To learn more about Dakota Marketplace for RIAs, book a demo today!

 925 West Lancaster Ave